 What Causes Seizures in Kids?

 Seizures in children have many causes.
-Common causes of childhood seizures or epilepsy included:
+Common causes of childhood seizures include:

-Most seizures in childhood are not associated with a definite cause, however.
+Most seizures in childhood are not associated with a definite cause.

 Less common causes of childhood epilepsy include brain tumors or cysts and degenerative disorders (progressive and deteriorating conditions, often associated with loss of brain cells).
 There is an important difference between something that causes seizures, such as a high fever in a young child, and something that causes epilepsy, such as a severe head injury.